hellerve/blog/wip/Carp.md

 ```
 <div class="figure-label">Fig. 15: Illustrative macros.</p>

-As you can see, you can also have variadic macros that do take a certain number
+As you can see, you can also have variadic macros that take a certain number
 of parameters, but then a variable number of extra ones.
 For the Lispers: it’s
 equivalent to `(a b . c)`.
 For the Pythonistas: it’s equivalent to
 `(a, b, *c)`.

-This concludes our little—by which I mean approximately 3000 words—whirlwind
+This concludes our short—by which I mean approximately 3000 words—whirlwind
 tour of the language.
 This is enough to get you started, but Carp has more up
 its apparently very large sleeve: I’ve omitted type annotations and C interop,
 both of which I will cover in later posts.

-Next up we will talk about references and values!
+Next up we'll talk about references and values!

 ### The memory model: references & values

-Somewhere done the road in your programming career, you’ll have to think about
+Somewhere down the road in your programming career, you’ll have to think about
 memory, no matter the programming language you chose.
 Some of us choose
 languages that are very explicit about who owns what (like Rust), or even let
 you choose who has to allocate and free it (like C).
-Some others include a
+Others include a
 garbage collector (Python, Ruby, Go, JavaScript, and the like) to avoid the
 cognitive complexity manual memory management introduces.
 But memory will rear
 its ugly head sooner or later, be it through contention, corruption, races, or